orlamadden/ci-milestone-one/README.md

 6. As a potential customer I want to see images of what Matt’s Café has on offer.
 7. As a potential customer I want to be able to contact Matt’s Café if the website does not answer all my questions.
 I want to see a contact form so I can submit information.
 8. As a potential customer with dietary requirements, I want to contact Matt to see if they can offer a Vegetarian/Vegan alternative to their current menu.
 I want to see what items are included in each meal.
+9. As the business owner, I want to have a good online presence that entices users to visit our café.

 #### Wireframes